will-cornfield-316618 2.jpg

 What do I teach?

-My approach is meditation and reflection-based, grounded in a trauma-sensitive exploration of mindfulness, loving kindness, compassion, joy and equanimity.
+My approach is meditation and reflection-based, grounded in an embodied and relational exploration of mindfulness, loving kindness, compassion, joy and equanimity.
 I am influenced largely by the inspiring and highly accessible teachings of Sangharakshita, founder of the Triratna Buddhist Community, and Viveka, my personal teacher and preceptor.

 My practice and teaching are also informed by some of the other great Buddhist teachers of our time from the Theravada, Mahayana and Vajrayana traditions.